garanet/k8s-php-pgsql-redis/README.md

 **In this projecy you'll find few:**
  - Elementary BASH scripting.
  - Elementary PHP scripting.
- - Elementary Docker knowlodge.
+ - Elementary Docker knowledge.
- - Elementary Kubectl knowlodge.
+ - Elementary Kubectl knowledge.
- - Elementary Linux knowlodge.
+ - Elementary Linux knowledge.
- - Elementary Redis/NOSQL knowlodge.
+ - Elementary Redis/NOSQL knowledge.
- - Elementary PGSQL knowlodge.
+ - Elementary PGSQL knowledge.
  - How to build a docker image.
  - How to use ConfigMaps / Secrets / Replica / envs
  - How to use the networks and the persistent volumes.